 You know how they used to have commercials where every product was compared against how the “leading brand” performed?
 It’s easy to compare against something mythical isn’t it?

-If you’re in the US, the only way to buy a 100% seed diet is either a wild bird mix or to buy seeds yourself and mix them.
-With almost no exceptions, there are no 100% seed mixes for parrots.
-They all have other ingredients such as processed grains and are typically fortified like breakfast cereals.
+If you’re in the US, it’s very difficult to buy a 100% seed diet.
+You can either buy a wild bird mix or buy individual types of seeds yourself and mix them.
+The predominantly seed mixes all have other ingredients such as processed grains and are typically fortified like breakfast cereals.

-Just for fun, I entered “parrot seed” as a search term in Amazon and looked at the top 5 results:
+Just for fun, I entered “parrot seed” as a search term in Amazon and looked at the top 5 results.
+I listed a summary of the ingredients since the full lists are very, very long (typically a bad sign!):

 - Kaytee Forti Diet Pro Health Bird Food For Parrots: Seed, processed grains, nuts, dehydrated vegetables, vitamins